124938/learning-flume/_1_netcat_to_logger/README.md

 ## Problem Statement
-Read data from netcat source and log it to standard output of flume agent using memory channel
+* Read data from netcat source and log it to standard output of flume agent using memory channel

+## Solution

 ### Step-1: Login to Quick Start VM OR Gateway Node of hadoop cluster